hanakla/micetrap/README.md

 - You can programatically trigger key events with the `trigger()` method
 - It works with the numeric keypad on your keyboard
 - The code is well documented/commented

-## Documentation

-Full documentation can be found at https://craig.is/killing/mice